LRI SuperDuty Series: Professional Gunsmithing Barrel Vise

 The SuperDuty Barrel Vise has been in service in our facility since 2013.
 It was built out of necessity after literally destroying a few different "commercial" pieces shortly after we began our industry-changing Group Buy on Sniper's Hide.

-We estimate (conservatively) that our in-house vise has seen over 39,000 duty cycles since that time.
+We estimate (conservatively) that our in-house vise has seen something approaching 6 figures worth of duty cycles since that time.
 As of this writing (3.5.2020) none of the components we made have failed.
 In 2019 we did replace the grade 5 bolts with grade 8's because they began to show signs of fatigue.
 We use a 3' long 1/2" drive ratchet for clamping/unclamping the vise.
 With our operational tempo, we have had to replace the ratchet "guts" 2x a year since 2015.
 Wearing out a "pro class" ratchet from a highly respected tool vendor is no small feat.
 Let alone doing it 2x a year!

 But the vise never lets us down.